ReadyTalk/avian-website/_includes/ideas.md

 allocated on the stack instead of the heap
 * Rework memory allocation in garbage collector to improve performance in low memory situations (see [here](http://groups.google.com/group/avian/browse_thread/thread/5b3f13bf198334b3) for details)
-* Support additional architectures such as 64-bit ARM